-I’ve had Hashimoto’s thyroiditis for about thirty years.
-I have now turned 60.
+I have had had Hashimoto’s thyroiditis for about thirty years.
+I am now in my sixties.

 During the first seven years of my illness, I was on Levothyroxine (T4, Synthroid) only and my symptoms hardly changed at all, i.e. I still felt chronically hypothyroid.

 I saw about five or six endocrinologists during those early years and received the same response: I was told my TSH, FT4 and FT3 were all normal and that my symptoms could not be due to the thyroid treatment – which was apparently fine.